falseL/mkv-track-remover/README.md

    ```
 4. Add MKVToolNix to the system's PATH: Ensure that MKVToolNix is accessible from the command line by adding it to your system's PATH.
 5. Update the config file to match your use case.
-6. Execute the script: Start processing your MKV files by running the script.

 ## Caution
 This tool has not been thoroughly tested.
 Use it at your own risk.